JohnM-Kahura/JohnM-Kahura/README.md

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
 🎓 &nbsp;I studied at the University of Eastern Africa Baraton.\
-🌱 &nbsp;I'm on track for learning more about State Management, Systems Design and System Architecture, and Cloud Architecture,Microservices,Docker and kubernetes.\
+🌱 &nbsp;I'm on track for learning more about State Management, Systems Design and System Architecture, and Cloud Architecture,Microservices,Docker and Kubernetes.\
-✍️ &nbsp;In my free time, I write some NLP code and watch documentaries as hobbies\
+✍️ &nbsp;In my free time, I write some NLP code and watch documentaries\
 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at johnmungai392@gmail.com !
 I'll  respond as soon as I can.\
 📄 &nbsp;Please have a look at my [Résumé](https://drive.google.com/file/d/1hDYJz46OmL16nDknd2gPKVmpEkpvA_f0/view) for more details about me.
 I'm open to feedback and suggestions!